XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 {% include '_code-samples/rippleapi_quickstart/browser-demo.html' %}
 ```

-This demo HTML loads Lodash v4.17.11 from CDNJS on Cloudflare and then loads ripple-lib v1.1.2, but you could also download and load a variant of Lodash locally. ***TODO: What version(s) of Lodash are currently supported, recommended?***
+This demo HTML loads Lodash v4.17.11 from CDNJS on Cloudflare and then loads ripple-lib v1.1.2, but you could also download and load a variant of Lodash locally. <!--#{ no specific recommended or required version at this time.
+Update this once we have some guidance to provide here. }#-->